Hisham N. Ashkouri: International work

-Ashkouri has developed city-scale reconstruction and infrastructure plans for war-torn countries such as Iraq and Afghanistan through his architecture firm ARCADD, Inc. He has garnered support for a number of these developments through private sector investment, and he has received insurance support from the Overseas Private Investment Corporation (OPIC) for these projects.
-He has worked on promoting US-made products for these developments with the US Department of Commerce.
-Ashkouri has supported private investment in Kabul jointly with the Embassy of Afghanistan in the U.S.
+He developed city-scale reconstruction and infrastructure plans for war-torn countries such as Iraq and Afghanistan through his architecture firm ARCADD, Inc. Ashkouri garnered support for a number of these developments through private sector investment, and he received insurance support from the Overseas Private Investment Corporation (OPIC) for these projects.
+He worked on promoting US-made products for these developments with the US Department of Commerce.
+Ashkouri supported private investment in Kabul jointly with the Embassy of Afghanistan in the U.S.

 Competitions

 His first winning design competition entry was for the Government of Iraq in 1972 while working with Hisham Munir and Associates for the “First Oil Compound to be built for the Nation”, the Ministry of Oil and Minerals.
 Other national competitions awarded were for the Baghdad City Hall, the College of Agriculture at Sulimaniyah, and the Ministry of Justice.

 He was also declared the winner of the design competition for the Baghdad Opera House, but that award was rescinded when the government of Iraq realized he was in the United States.

 He won the International Design Competition for the UAE Public Library and Cultural Center, the Killington Skiing Village Complex Design Competition for Killington, Vermont, the competition for the Kansai-Khan Library in Tokyo, Japan, and the design competition for the Playground For All Children in Flushing Meadows-Corona Park in Queens, New York, the first such play area for both able-bodied and disabled children.